xsscx/srd/SecurityResearchTools_20C80/usr/local/Readme.md

 sys	0m15.253s
 ```

-Also using a MacBook Pro:
+How long does it take to Build a Cryptex on a MacBook Pro:
 ```
 machdep.cpu.brand_string: Intel(R) Core(TM) i5-1038NG7 CPU @ 2.00GHz